DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 The DfE service assessment plus team will share the report with the service team.

-If the service team accepts the report and there are actions they need to take before their next assessment, they may be in touch with the panel.
-This could mean having a follow-up call, or giving advice on a workshop depending on the actions that need addressing.
+If the team accepts the report and there are actions they need to take before their next assessment, they may be in touch with the panel.
+This could mean having a follow-up call, or advice on a workshop, depending on the actions that need addressing.

-If the team challenges the report or asks for clarification for any of the points made, they’ll need to speak to the DfE service assessment team.
-The DfE service assessment plus team will then set up a meeting with the assessor panel.
+If the team challenge the report or ask for clarification for any of the points made, they should speak to the DfE service assessment plus team.
+Who will then set up a meeting with the assessor panel.